Support, dislike for Georgia's new voting laws split on party lines: UGA survey

 Georgians’ support or disapproval of the state’s controversial new voting law largely broke along political party lines in a survey the University of Georgia released Wednesday.

-Republican voters in the survey supported while Democratic voters opposed the more high-profile measures in the recently enacted elections bill, which has become a lightning rod for national debate on election integrity and voter access following the 2020 election cycle.
+Republican voters in the survey supported it while Democratic voters opposed the more high-profile measures.
+The recently enacted elections bill has become a lightning rod for national debate on election integrity and voter access following the 2020 election cycle.

 Democratic leaders in Georgia and across the country have framed Georgia’s new voting law as an attempt at voter suppression targeting minority voters who helped the state’s 2020 presidential election and both U.S. Senate seats go to Democrats.